 Welcome!
-I’m delighted you’ve found your way to my blog, where I share insights into Victorian literature and the moral values that influenced it.
+I’m so glad you found your way to my blog, where I share everything about Victorian writers and the fascinating time they lived in.
 The purpose of this space is to celebrate this unique time in history and the writers who immortalised it in their literary creations.

 Many of us are familiar with Victorian characters, such as Sherlock Holmes or Oliver Twist, thanks to modern screen adaptations.
 Maybe it is the love of these films or series that has led you here.
 These characters are no less popular today than they were at the time of publication.
 Something about them transcends time, and they continue to fascinate us.

-However, Victorian literature presents significant challenges to us contemporary readers because of its sentence structure, narrative style, and different values.
+However, Victorian literature can be quite challenging to us contemporary readers because of its sentence structure, narrative style, and different values.

-My goal in this post is to delve into this intriguing period and make some sense out of its writing.
-This blog is not intended as a comprehensive academic analysis.
-It is instead a friendly invitation to dive into this enthralling world, explore it, and maybe give its literature a go.
-Perhaps my musings might spark your curiosity to learn more.
+My goal in this post is to delve into this intriguing period and make some sense of its writing.
+This blog is not meant to be a comprehensive academic analysis.
+It is instead a friendly invitation to dive into this exciting era, explore it, and maybe give its literature a go.
+Perhaps my musings might spark your own curiosity to learn more.
 I encourage you to enter this fascinating world—it’s a worthwhile experience.

 When?

 So, what timeframe are we talking about?
 Views on this vary.
-In short, the Victorian era corresponds to Queen Victoria’s reign, and her rule lasted from 1837 to 1901.
+The general view is that the Victorian era corresponds to Queen Victoria’s reign, and her rule lasted from 1837 to 1901.
 However, some believe it started a bit earlier with the Reform Act of 1832.
-Prior to the Reform Act, suffrage had been limited to the upper class, who owned property.
-With this act, the vote was extended to a significant part of the middle-class as well, who consequently got more power.
-They also became more economically powerful during this period.
-The Reform Act is thus widely seen as the beginning of the Victorian era due to its impact on societal change.
+This Act was significant because before it, voting had been limited to the upper class, who owned property.
+With this act, the vote was extended to a greater part of the middle-class as well, who consequently got more power.
+Due to its impact on societal change, many consider the start of the period to be the passing of the Reform Act.

-The Victorian era differs from the preceding Georgian (King George IV and William IV) and succeeding Edwardian (King Edward VII) eras.
+The Victorian era differs from the preceding Georgian (of which the Regency is a sub-period) and succeeding Edwardian eras.
 We aren’t merely talking about a change in leadership; Victoria’s reign meant a deep societal shift in values.

 What Distinguishes this Era?

 The image to the left shows a high waist so typical of the Regency period, in contrast to the low waists to the right from the Victorian era.
-The corset stressed a thin waist, and flouncy dresses created the illusion of curves.
-The crinoline and the bustle were immensely popular during this time.
-You might remember the dresses featured in Gone with the Wind.
-In addition, the Victorian era was characterised by dark clothes, as they were an outward sign of respectability.
+Victorian women wore corsets that stressed a thin waist, and the crinoline and later the bustle created voluminous skirts that gave the impression of curves.
+You might remember the dresses in Gone with the Wind.
+Another characteristic of the period was dark clothes; they were an outward sign of respectability.

 This was not only an era of inventions but also of discoveries, such as Darwin’s theory of the evolution of species (1859).
 This theory fundamentally shifted how people viewed God, themselves, and their position within the world.